 Count on COUNTRY Financial is a community grant program for nonprofit organizations in Atlanta, Chicago, Minneapolis/St. Paul and Portland.

 Grants are awarded to organizations that provide educational opportunities and resources to help single parents and their children achieve financial security.
-We support our past and current recipients and their efforts aimed to improving their communities' financial needs.

 2016-2017 Grant Recipients

 Reaching out to the African American youth community and their parents in Atlanta, 100 Black Men launched Project Success, a post-secondary preparation, mentoring, and tuition assistance program.
 This initiative teaches financial literacy through wealth building classes, home ownership lessons, and investment strategies.

 In support of working families and single parents, Atlanta Habitat for Humanity builds affordable, environmentally friendly, quality homes and provides support services that promote successful home purchase and ownership.
 Their Homeowner Education program, Home Smart, is a comprehensive program that teaches Atlanta Habitat homeowners to save money and make smart financial decisions, become more involved in their children’s education, and be active within their neighborhood associations and communities.

 The Bridge Academy’s Career Exposure and Development Initiative program prepares Georgia students for technical positions in high-demand fields.
 The program focuses on the importance of money management and financial security to participants who need help graduating high school.

 The Center for Economic Progress in Chicago matches participants with volunteer financial coaches through its Progress Program.
 The 10 week program empowers participants, the experts of their own finances, to create lasting financial habits.

 This organization features a Family Hub model at its four early education schools to provide multi-generational support services including job training, digital literacy instruction, financial coaching and income support.
 With this holistic approach, families are engaged and empowered to achieve economic success.